jonasbergqvist/BrilliantCut/README.md

 ChildrenDescendentsFilter
 -------------------------
-This filter uses the "current content" in the catalog ui to descide the parent node to for which children or descendants should be listed.
+This filter uses the "current content" in the catalog ui to decide the parent node to for which children or descendants should be listed.

                 context.Locate.Advanced.GetInstance<FilterConfiguration>()
                     .Facet<ChildrenDescendentsFilter>();